Email me new jobs like these

 A paralegal is a valuable and essential part of a legal team.
 These team members have a broad understanding of the law and legal issues but are not licensed attorneys.
 Paralegals are responsible for a range of administrative and legal tasks.

-In the United Kingdom, there are no set admission requirements if you want to apply for paralegal vacancies.
+The answer to the question, 'How to become a paralegal in the UK' is that there are no set admission requirements if you want to apply for the job.
 However, a related degree, as well as high GCSE and A-Level results, will put you in good stead.
 A Graduate Diploma in Law (GDL) or completion of a Legal Practice Course is common among paralegals (LPC).

 You could enrol in an advanced paralegal apprenticeship.
 As a combination of workplace learning and study, this usually takes 24 months to complete.
 The time duration for every single course out there is not the same and there’s likely to be a lot of variation depending on the institute where you are enrolled.